-So you just got your friend’s save-the-date in the mail and notice that the dress code says casually.
+So you just got your friend’s wedding invitation in the mail and notice that the wedding dress code says not formal wedding attire, but casual.
 That might seem confusing at first.
 After all, weddings are normally considered formal events, so what does casual mean in the context of a wedding dress code?

-Every wedding has a dress code though, and it’s always unique.
+The Sposa Group Bridal thinks, Every wedding has a dress code though, and it’s always unique - from cocktail attire to formal wedding attire to even being a black tie wedding.
 Even when you might have some ideas about what to wear, it can be hard to make a final decision.
 The most important thing when it comes to a wedding is to show respect to the venue and the bride/groom with your outfit and poise, like we explained in our what to wear to a wedding for men guide.

-In a nutshell, business casual attire can be considered the level below shirt and tie formal.
-It’s somewhat formal attire, but not incredibly formal.
+In a nutshell, casual wedding attire equates to business casual attire and can be considered the level below shirt and tie formal.
+It’s somewhat formal attire, but not incredibly formal like black tie wedding attire.
 You might think of it as the kind of clothing that one might wear in the office or other professional environments.
-That doesn’t mean business casual means only clothing that you would wear to work but clothing that is inspired by this kind of office semi-formal look.
+That doesn’t mean you would wear to work but clothing that is inspired by this kind of office semi-formal look.

 The definition gets a bit muddled through, especially with the use of the word ‘casual’ which brings to mind pictures of t-shirts and baseball hats.
-In some cases, a business casual dress code can incorporate jeans, but only if they are a nice pair of jeans.
-In the context of a wedding, jeans probably do not fit the bill for suitable business casual attire.
+In some cases, this dress code can incorporate jeans, but only if they are a nice pair of jeans.
+In the context of a wedding, jeans probably do not fit the bill for suitable attire and wedding guests should avoid it.

-When it comes to business casual, the classic image is a pair of chinos or dress slacks, a button-up collared shirt, and nice shoes.
+When it comes to what you should wear, the classic image is a pair of chinos or dress slacks, a button-up collared shirt, and nice shoes.
 Ties are optional for business casual attire but the lack of a tie needs to be made up for with style and fashion sense.
-Loafers, oxfords, and derbies are all good options for shoes in a business casual environment.
+Loafers, oxfords, and derbies are all good options for male wedding guests in a casual wedding environment such as a beach wedding or backyard wedding.

 Since the 90s, the style has consistently evolved to incorporate more styles and trends.
 In the 2000s, you start to see a loosening of the standards and an embrace of more diverse colorings and clothing articles.
 As such, business casual has evolved far past its origins in just casual office wear and is now the de facto dress code for a lot of places.